Marijus90/weather-talkback-android/README.md

 # Current state of the product (v0.1.0)

 ### Minimal requirements for v0.1.0
-The requirements for a simple barebone app on which the extra functionality will be built were:
+The requirements for a simple starter app on which the extra functionality will be built were:
 - See the weather for user current location.
 - Screen shows current conditions, temperature, wind speed and direction, location and time since last update.
 - The weather information should be cached for future offline use (cache expire in 24 hours).